 Introduction to SCAR

-In 1958, the International Council for Science (ICSU) created the Scientific Committee on Antarctic Research (SCAR) as an interdisciplinary body to help coordinate international research in and about the Antarctic.
-ICSU is a non-governmental organisation with a global membership of national scientific bodies (122 Members, representing 142 countries) and International Scientific Unions (31 Members).
-SCAR currently includes 43 member countries and 9 ICSU unions and strives to include new members, as countries not yet engaged develop an increasing interest in Antarctic science.
+In 1958, the International Council for Science (now the International Science Council - ISC) created the Scientific Committee on Antarctic Research (SCAR) as an interdisciplinary body to help coordinate international research in and about the Antarctic.
+The ISC is a non-governmental organisation with a global membership of national scientific bodies and International Scientific Unions, and SCAR forms one of its thematic organisations.
+SCAR currently includes 45 member countries and 9 ISC unions and strives to include new members, as countries not yet engaged develop an increasing interest in Antarctic science.

 SCAR’s mission is to advance Antarctic research, including observations from Antarctica, and to promote scientific knowledge, understanding and education on any aspect of the Antarctic region.
 To this end, SCAR is charged with the initiation and international co-ordination of Antarctic and Southern Ocean research beneficial to global society.
 In addition, SCAR provides independent and objective scientific advice and information to the Antarctic Treaty System and other bodies and acts as the main international exchange of Antarctic information within the scientific community.